 Beginning in 1887, the federal government attempted to “Americanize” Native Americans, largely through the education of Native youth.
 By 1900 thousands of Native Americans were studying at almost 150 boarding schools around the United States.
 The U.S. Training and Industrial School founded in 1879 at Carlisle Barracks, Pennsylvania, was the model for most of these schools.
 Boarding schools like Carlisle provided vocational and manual training and sought to systematically strip away tribal culture.
 They insisted that students drop their Indian names, forbade the speaking of native languages, and cut off their long hair.
 Not surprisingly, such schools often met fierce resistance from Native American parents and youth.
-But some Indian young people responded positively, or at least ambivalently, to the boarding schools, and the schools also fostered a sense of shared Indian identity that transcended tribal boundaries.
+But the schools also fostered a sense of shared Indian identity that transcended tribal boundaries.
 The following excerpt (from a paper read by Carlisle founder Capt.
 Richard H. Pratt at an 1892 convention) spotlights Pratt’s pragmatic and frequently brutal methods for “civilizing” the “savages,” including his analogies to the education and “civilizing” of African Americans.

 A great general has said that the only good Indian is a dead one, and that high sanction of his destruction has been an enormous factor in promoting Indian massacres.
 In a sense, I agree with the sentiment, but only in this: that all the Indian there is in the race should be dead.
 Kill the Indian in him, and save the man.